Boluwatifeh/Learntocloud-roadmap/month-one-learn-linux-and-bash/week-two/day-5.md

 # Day 5: Learn Linux and Bash (cont'd)

 ## Summary
-Today, I learnt about the vi text editor, the different modes (edit mode, command mode)
+Today, I learnt about the vi text editor, the different modes (edit mode, command mode and insert mode)

 ## Struggles
 - None for today